What to Know About Hilton Head Island’s Beach Parking & Transportation

 Hilton Head Island welcomes about 2.5 million visitors every year.
 Beach days make up the majority of vacation time spent on the island, and visitors often put a lot of time and effort into researching everything else that they want to do (dinner reservations, watersports, bike rentals, etc.) but sometimes overlook a key detail in the otherwise low-key part of the vacation plan: How are you getting to the beach?

 If you are driving to Hilton Head Island, you’re probably thinking of just driving to the beach!
 Or, maybe you want to take one of Wheelz of Hilton Head’s street-legal golf carts for a spin.
-Either way, here’s what you need to know: beach parking is undergoing a bit of a transformation, but fortunately for the 2024 summer season, all you might notice are electronic parking systems rather than the coin-operated meters.
-And that’s if you have to pay for beach parking!
+Either way, here’s what you need to know: beach parking is undergoing a bit of a transformation, but fortunately for the spring and summer seasons, all you might notice are electronic parking systems rather than the coin-operated meters.

-We’ve compiled a list of beaches with free parking and the ones that do cost a minimal fee.
+Paid beach parking has changed since previous seasons: all visitors are required to pay for parking at all beaches from March 1st through September 7th besides Coligny Beach park.
 Keep in mind, the beaches that have smaller parking lots tend to be the ones that require payment to park.
 Do fewer cars mean fewer people on the beach?
 We’ll let you decide.

 Pay to Park Beach Parking